analysiscenter/batchflow/doc/parallel.md

 ```
 This is convenient when you need to initialize some additional variables depending on the arguments.
 For instance, to create a numpy array of a certain shape filled with specific values or set up a random state or even pass additional arguments back to action methods.

-If you have specified [additional decorator arguments](#additional-decorator-arguments) they are also passed to the `init` function:
+If you have specified [additional decorator arguments](#additional-decorator-arguments), they are also passed to the `init` function:
 ```python
 init_function(10, 12, my_arg=12, arg_from_parallel_decorator=True)
 ```